Dynamics of a compressible gas injected into a confined porous layer: Model formulation

 \subsection{Governing equations}

-We consider a two-dimensional model of fluid displacement driven by the injection of compressible gas into a planar horizontally confined porous medium with depth $H$ and length $L$, as illustrated in figure \ref{fig:Diagram}.
-Initially, the medium is predominantly saturated with liquid, with only a small amount of gas present.
-The length of the region initially occupied by gas is denoted by $L_{g0}$; the aspect ratio of this region is assumed small, {\hbox{i.e.}} $H/L_{g0} \ll 1$.
+We consider a two-dimensional model of fluid displacement driven by the injection of a compressible gas into a planar horizontally-confined porous medium with height $H$ and length $L$, as illustrated in figure \ref{fig:Diagram}.
+Initially, the medium is predominantly saturated with a liquid, with only a small amount of gas present.
+The length of the region initially occupied by gas is denoted by $L_{g0}$; the aspect ratio of this region is assumed small, \hbox{i.e.} $H/L_{g0} \ll 1$.
+(We do not seek here to model the initial formation of the gas bubble.)
 The permeability of the medium is taken to be uniform, with value $k_0$.

 At time $t^* = 0$, gas is injected into the channel from a line source located at \(\boldsymbol{x}^* ~\equiv (x^*,y^*) = \boldsymbol{x}^*_0\).
 Variations in the injection rate are governed by the function $q \, \mathcal{Q}(\omega {t^*})$, where $1/\omega$ represents the timescale of injection, $q$ denotes the source strength per unit width of the channel, and $\mathcal{Q}$ is a dimensionless function.
 The pressure at the outlet ($x^* = L$) is taken to be hydrostatic with a baseline value of $p_{g0}$.
 Using a sharp-interface model, disregarding capillary or miscibility effects, the fluids are segregated into two distinct phases and the domain is divided into four regions (figure~\ref{fig:Diagram}): the gas occupies regions \RomanNumeralCaps{1} and \RomanNumeralCaps{2}$_g$, while the liquid occupies regions \RomanNumeralCaps{2}$_w$ and \RomanNumeralCaps{3}.
 We use the subscripts $g$ and $w$ to represent quantities in the gas and liquid (water) phase respectively.
+We revisit all modelling assumptions in \S~\ref{sec:discussion}.

 We denote the height of the gas-liquid interface by $y^* = F^*(x^*, t^*)$ and the points of contact with the upper and lower boundaries by $X^*_u({t^*})$ and $X^*_l({t^*})$ respectively.
 For later convenience, we extend the definition of $F^*$ to the whole domain such that